FYS3120 – Analytical Mechanics and Electrodynamics

 After completing this course you are?expected to:

-- understand the fundamental concepts of special relativity and their physical consequences, such as the Lorentz transformation, invariant quantities, the metric, and four-vectors and more general tensors, as well as their use in covariant formulations of physical laws.
+- understand the fundamental concepts of special relativity and their physical consequences, such as the Lorentz transformation, length contraction and time dilation, and acceleration in special relativity, as well as their use in the covariant formulations of physical laws through four-vectors and more general Lorentz tensors.

-- be able to perform calculations using relativistic mechanics and conservation laws, including Newton’s second law on covariant form.
+- be able to perform calculations using relativistic mechanics and conservation laws, including Newton’s second law on covariant form, as well as formulate relativistic problems using Lagrange functions.

-- be able to use Maxwell’s equations in calculations featuring both free and stationary electromagnetic waves including polarisation, to solve problems with stationary sources including the use of the multipole expansion, and time-dependent sources with electromagnetic radiation, including radiation from a dipole.
+- be able to use Maxwell’s equations in calculations with free electromagnetic waves including polarisation, be able to solve problems with stationary sources, for example by the use of the multipole expansion, and problems with time-dependent sources giving electromagnetic radiation, with a special focus on the radiation from a dipole.

 - have a basic understanding of the field formulation of the Lagrange-Hamilton formalism, including Noether's theorem and the energy-momentum tensor, as well as be able to perform calculations on simple examples of relativistic field theories.